Turbo’s Guide to Econ

 The Importance of Items

-Something the book does poorly, in my opinion, is really sell the importance of the in-game economy to your basic survival.
+While items are never truly needed to survive in the world of Dystopia Rising, I really want to sell the importance of the in-game economy to your basic survival.

 I’ll cover some more on items below, but having these items quickly available in game makes such a HUGE difference between surviving and thriving.
 And it’s fun to have cool tricks and neat gear.
 I think that’s the biggest reason to help you understand how to make the Economy game work for you.

 One last thing when talking about items is to understand that the DR game system is designed to need MULTIPLE people to interact with an item, particularly when it comes to crafting.
 Most items need at least THREE different Skills to functionally produce, and often this means three different characters are involved.
-While one person with enough XP can technically do it all, they are still limited by available Mind points and time.
+While one person with enough XP can technically do it all, they are still limited by available Mind points and time — but mostly Mind points.

 • The Materials - Most items in the game need scrap or herb to make.
 That has to come from somewhere, whether it is a gathering skill, looting, or acquiring it illicitly.
 The majority of these items are generated in game by players, using skills like Salvaging, Foraging, or Agricultural.
 You gotta have materials to make a fancy suit of armor!